Mayonnaise Biscuits

 Easy Mayonnaise Biscuits Recipe

 What is a Mayonnaise Biscuit?
 This recipe for mayonnaise biscuits is one more twist on our beloved house bread of the South.
 In it, mayonnaise takes the place of shortening or butter to make the dough.
-I first made these as a little girl alongside my Grandma and have continued making them from time to time to date.
-The dough is flavorful, moist and tender from the mayo and thanks to self rising flour, this easy biscuit recipe only takes 3 ingredients to make.
+The homemade biscuit dough is flavorful, moist and tender from the mayo and thanks to self rising flour, this easy biscuit recipe only takes 3 ingredients to make.
 Well, not counting the melted butter on top, but at the end of the day, who’s counting?
 Any excuse to enjoy a hot biscuit will do.
+How to make simple Mayonnaise Biscuits: (Scroll down for full printable recipe.)

 How to Make the Best Mayonnaise Biscuits Recipe

 Serve these Mayonnaise Biscuits with butter and jam, stuffed with eggs, bacon or sausage for breakfast or smothered with sausage gravy.
-You can also serve them at any meal any time of day.
+You can also serve them as the bread of choice at any meal any time of day.

 More Southern Biscuit Recipes to Make